St. Paul's United Church

 Meals on Wheels: The U.C.W. have been doing this every year since 1973 – a total of 50 years!
 They deliver meals every Tuesday.

 Foodgrains Bank: Every fall, St. Paul’s has a special appeal for this Canadian charity, which provides food and agricultural support to nations around the world that struggle with feeding their own people.
+In 2025 a presentation by Christina Philips from Canadian Foodgrains deeply moved our generous congregation, which with government matching funds raised resulted in a total donation of $20,055.30.

-Guest House: St. Paul’s is an active ally of this shelter for the homeless.
-Pre-pandemic, there was a small team of St. Paul’s volunteers who provided meals to them once a month.
-Post pandemic we plan to start providing a meal the 2nd Wednesday of the month starting on 10th January 2024.
-We are a sponsor of their fundraising campaign (Coldest Night of the Year) and provide volunteers who walk on our behalf, some assist with registrations while other assist with the meal that is provided for all involved in our Great Hall.
+delivers meals to the Guesthouse several times each month.
+We have a team of 15 volunteers who take turns to prepare nourishing, warm meals.
+A complete meal for 25 to 30 people has been offered 40 times over 10 months We are also a sponsor of their fundraising campaign (Coldest Night of the Year) and provide volunteers who walk on our behalf, some assist with registrations while other assist with the meal that is provided for all involved in our Great Hall.
 St. Paul’s also makes donations to the Guest House as part of our outreach.

 15 Local Community Groups: These groups use our space here at the church.
 We believe that we are in partnership with our community.
 We have been the sponsor for the Scouts over 60 years now.